Problem: You want to push changes to GitHub, but you are rejected like so:

 C into their history in order to push.
 So push your work often.
 Don’t go dark and work “offline” for long stretches of time.

 Obviously, you should push work to

-master because it’s “ready” to share (or at least “ready enough”), not to avoid Git merges.
+main because it’s “ready” to share (or at least “ready enough”), not to avoid Git merges.